How to play Chinese Forehand Loop?

 The Chinese technique is different.
 The elbow and the forearm should be relaxed.
 The main rotation axis is not the elbow, but it’s your hip.
 You should drop the racket very low, and use your hip to generate the power.
 This way you can contact the ball very low.
 You can also loop kill the ball as you don’t need to close your racket.

-The Chinese philosophy about the loop is not “how fast you fold your forearm”.
+The Chinese philosophy of the loop is not “how fast you fold your forearm”.
 But Chinese coaches emphasize on “how well you do the weight transfer”.
 During the loop, you should transfer your weight from right leg to left leg.
 This will adds the power and increases the quality of your shot.

 Chinese philosophy concentrates on the lower part of your body.
 Do you remember my tips in my previous video: “Use the leg to hit the ball”.
 That’s your leg will hit the ball, your forearm is only a tool to transfer this force.